Or simply try it and start your free 30 days of evaluation today and download

 but it requires more computing power inside the terminal itself to handle the complexity of the 3270 protocol

 (six years later, IBM also introduced a similar but less complex terminal, intended to access IBM's midrange computers,

 this terminal was then called 5250).

 The 3270 series was designed to connect with mainframe computers, often at a remote location, using the technology then available in the early 1970s.
 The major design goal of 3270s are minimizing the amount of data transmitted.
-In a data stream, both text and control (or formatting functions) are interspersed allowing an entire screen to be transmitted between the server and the 3270 terminal as a single output operation (originally using coaxial cable and IBM's Token Ring network, later via ethernet and then TCP's telnet protocol TN3270).
+In a data stream, both text and control (or formatting functions) are interspersed allowing an entire screen to be transmitted between the server and the 3270 terminal as a single output operation (originally using coaxial cable network, later via ethernet and then TCP's telnet protocol TN3270).

 Since Token Ring connections are no longer in use these days, today TCP/Telnet is mostly used as a transport, hence the emulation is now also often named in conjunction with the Telnet transport and called TN3270.